ul-dhc/ul-dhc.github.io/README.md

-# uldhc.github.io
+# ul-dhc.github.io
-Github page of University of Latvia Digital Humanities Center
+Github page of the University of Latvia Digital Humanities Center